Follow TV Tropes

 • Jimmy reaches a new low this time when it comes to turning the elderly Sandpiper clients on the class representative, Irene, who is nothing but a kind-hearted and trusting woman.
 He realizes what he's done and fixes his mistake in the next episode.

-• Chuck threatening to sue his own partner over the quite justified concerns Howard has about his unpredictable judgement and decision-making (like threatening a lawsuit against the insurance carrier for raising their malpractice premiums).
+• Chuck threatens to sue his own partner over the very legitimate concerns Howard has about his unpredictable judgement and decision-making (like threatening a lawsuit against the insurance carrier for raising HHM's malpractice premiums).

-• Oh, Crap!: The look on Howard's face when Chuck demands his share of HHM's assets can only be described as "horror".
+• Oh, Crap!: Howard's reaction when Chuck demands his share of HHM's assets.

 • "The Reason You Suck" Speech: Howard is trying to be polite toward Chuck about how his past actions are costing the firm since he is mentally ill and Howard enabled him when it was profitable.
 With Jimmy, however, he'll have none of that and rightfully call him a two-faced panhandler who just wants his money now instead of the best settlement for his clients.

-• Reverse Psychology: Howard attacks Jimmy's panhandling by taunting him with a handout opportunity, presenting a wad of cash and offering it to Jimmy.
+• Howard attacks Jimmy's panhandling by taunting him with a handout opportunity, presenting a wad of cash and offering it to Jimmy.

 • Shaped Like Itself: A Logistics Consultant, which Lydia initially wants Mike to go on Madrigal's payroll as, consults on logistics.
-Mike decides that as an ex-cop, "security consultant" would be a better job title for him.
+Mike decides that as an ex-cop, "security consultant" would be a more believable job title for him.

 • Sleepyhead: Kim has been handling the Mesa Verde account all by herself, but it has been clear for a while that she is barely handling the workload after Chuck's breakdown.
 When she takes on Gatwood Oil as a second client with a time-sensitive case, she pushes herself too hard and the exhaustion and lack of sleep cause her to black out while driving and crash her car.
 She needed to hire an associate or at least a paralegal to help her out before taking on more work.